 Toolbar

-The toolbar provides important functions that can be accessed directly or through submenus.
-The appearance of the toolbar is controlled by themes, which are determined via the configurator and the dialog "Your Stylo Settings."
+In the toolbar, important functions are accessible directly or via submenus.
+The appearance of the toolbar is controlled by themes, which are determined through the configurator and the dialog "Your Stylo Settings".
 The controls for which functions are available are managed through the Stylo configurator.

-The presence of submenus in the toolbar is indicated by a small arrow under the respective icon.
+The presence of submenus in the toolbar is indicated by a small arrow below the respective icon.

 1